maxensas/pages/docs/en/index.md

 - **Why is the software free ?**

 Xiletrade is a **standalone software** and is not intended to be used for profit by integrating advertisements as is customary.
 However, it is possible to make [donations]({{ site.github.paypal_url }}) at your discretion.
-Contribution is appreciated if you like the project.
+Contribution are appreciated if you like the project and thank you for that 😊.